whyistheinternetbroken/SQL_Storage_Benchmark/README.md

 * When using the load generating tool, keep in mind that if too many users are attempting to write to the same table at the same time, a [deadlock](https://learn.microsoft.com/en-us/sql/relational-databases/sql-server-deadlocks-guide?view=sql-server-ver16) will occur.

 This issue does not occur when doing 100% reads, but using any percentage of writes can hit this error - especially when specifying a larger number of users (via the -u option).
 Naturally, the larger % of writes, the greater the chance of hitting this condition.
-You will be less likely to hit this issue if you also specify -mu (max users) as the same or greater value as users. (ie, if -u is 100, then set -mu as 100 or more).
+You will be less likely to hit this issue if you also specify -mu (max users) as the same or greater value as users (ie, if -u is 100, then set -mu as 100 or more) or to the same or lesser value of the number of tables.
+(If your database was created with 20 tables, set max users to 20 or less to avoid deadlocks).

 * If the number of max users specified exceeds the number of tables created in the database, then errors can also occur (as the tables won't exist of the users to read/write to).